Heating with Propane

-Compare service fees, too.
+- Compare service fees, too.
 Propane for home use typically comes with a bundle of services that should be spelled out in a written contract.
 Some dealers charge for tank rental, tank installation, tank removal, pump-out or unscheduled deliveries, while others provide these services free-of-charge.
-In general, dealers cannot charge fees that aren’t in the contract.
-If you cancel the service, you’re entitled to a refund for any unused propane at the original price you paid per gallon minus any tank pickup or pump-out fee listed in your contract.
+In general, dealers can’t charge fees that aren’t in the contract.
+Before you cancel the service, review your contract to see what it says about cancellation and refunds.
+Depending on the language in the contract, you could be entitled to a refund for any unused propane at the original price you paid per gallon, minus any tank pickup or pump-out fee listed in your contract.

 We Can Help